-Wo uld the Project: Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact a) Have a substantial adverse effect on a scenic vista? b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? c) In nonurbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
+Would the Project: Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact a) Have a substantial adverse effect on a scenic vista? b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? c) In nonurbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
 (Public views are those that are experienced from publicly accessible vantage point).
-Would the project conflict with applicable zoning and other regulations governing scenic quality? d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area? \boxtimes
+Would the project conflict with applicable zoning and other regulations governing scenic quality? d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area?

 - A. Scenic Vistas: For the purposes of determining significance under CEQA, a scenic vista is defined as a viewpoint that provides expansive views of a highly valued landscape for the benefit of the general public.
 A substantial adverse impact to a scenic vista would be one that degrades the view from such a designated location.
 No governmentally designated scenic vista has been identified within the project area.
 In addition, no specific scenic view spot has been identified in the project area.
 Therefore, there is no impact. - B. Scenic Highways: The project is not located within a designated scenic highway corridor.
 There is no impact. - C. There are no officially designated scenic vistas in the project area.
-The zone change would allow an expansion of uses which may have the capacity to affect short-range views, however determination whether these effects are considered negative or positive is subjective and unquantifiable.
-Mitigation Measure AES-1 addresses lighting and glare that may be introduced by commercial uses of the property.
-Mitigation Measure AES-2 includes the provision that additional uses be mitigated as determined necessary to mitigate aesthetic impact to nearby properties.
-Impacts are less than significant impact with mitigations incorporated. - D. Existing sources of light are from nearby residences and other various agricultural or residential uses, as well as traffic along the roadways.
-The project may result in increased outdoor lighting consistent with commercial use of the property.
-Any additional light introduced through the uses proposed by this project shall comply with the Amador County General Plan, addressed through Mitigation Measures AES-1 and AES-2.
-There is a less than significant impact with mitigations incorporated.
+Impacts are less than significant. - D. Existing sources of light are from nearby residences and other various agricultural or residential uses, as well as traffic along the roadways .The parcel split would allow an expansion of allowed uses which may have the capacity to affect short-range views, however due to the size of the project sites (proposed parcels) and the surrounding properties, any of these impacts would be less than significant.